Starter Maintenance

 It is similar to the way fermented foods keep from spoiling without refrigeration.
 Your starter creates its own “vinegar bath” which keeps it from spoiling.

 High protein flours, like bread flour, produce more gluten, but the gluten content is not necessary for maintaining a starter.
-All of the gluten is deteriorated between feedings.
+Most of the gluten is deteriorated between feedings.
 Your starter is simply using the flour as a source of sugar.
 Don’t waste money on expensive or exotic flours for feeding your starter.
 Find a basic flour that produces good results and stick with it.

 Water – Always feed your starter unchlorinated water.
 If your water contains chlorine, most household water filters will de-chlorinate it.
 If your water contains “chloramine” (a different type of chlorine), some household filters will not remove this.
 You can use bottled water, but filtered tap water is a more economical and sustainable option.
 Distilled water is not recommended because it is stripped of minerals which could be beneficial to your starter.

 Yes.
 You will not kill your starter by feeding it a different type of flour.
 Some starters will take a few days (or up to one week) to adapt to a new type of flour.
 It is fairly easy and common to switch among different types of wheat flours (e.g., whole wheat, bread flour, all purpose, einkorn).
-However, if you try to move away from wheat flours, for example to create a gluten-free starter, I recommend following a specific recipe for creating a gluten-free starter.

 The hydration level of your starter is calculated by dividing the water content of your starter by the flour content.
 If you are feeding your starter equal parts flour and water, then the hydration percentage is 100% hydration.
 The most common hydration percentage is 100%.
 And you will find many recipes assume 100% starter hydration if the actual hydration percentage is not known.